-Are you searching for a decent definition of aperture also known as f-stop?
-In optical terms the general meaning of aperture is simply a hole though which light travels.
+What is aperture?
+You're searching for a decent definition of aperture, also known as f-stop?
+In optical terms the general meaning of aperture is simply a hole through which light travels.

 In practical digital photography terms it the size of the opening in the lens.
 The most important thing to understand is the effect of aperture on depth of field and quality.

 As the photographer, you don't have to be an expert on lens design.
 You do need to know that a small aperture, like f-16 in the diagram above, will give you a deeper depth of field.
 In other words, you'll have a greater range of things in reasonably sharp focus, from closer objects to further away from you objects in your scene.